graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

 differences between the two serialization engines.
 First, the `Newtonsoft.Json` library does not provide asynchronous serialization or deserialization methods.
 Due to this reason, the async `GraphQL.NewtonsoftJson` serialization helper actually performs synchronous calls on the underlying stream when writing the JSON output.
-This is significant when hosting the service via ASP.NET Core, as it is required to specifically allow synchronous reading and writing of the underlying stream.
+This is significant when hosting the service via ASP.NET Core, as it is required to deliberately allow synchronous reading and writing of the underlying stream.
 A sample of the required configuration is below:

 ```csharp